Georgie Parker: Career

 Parker was first seen in a small cameo part in the Yahoo Serious movie Young Einstein, before becoming a fixture on Australian television through her role as nurse Lucy Gardiner in A Country Practice from 1989 to 1992.
 She also appeared as Despina, Memo's love interest, in the sitcom Acropolis Now.
-She had starring roles in the television series Over the Hill in 1994 and as young firefighter "Mad Dog" Cartwright in the first season of Fire in 1995.
+She had starring roles in the television series Over the Hill in 1994 and as young firefighter 'Mad Dog' Cartwright in the first season of Fire in 1995.

 From 1998 until 2005, Parker played Sister Teresa (Terri) Sullivan, a nurse and former nun, in the Australian medical drama series All Saints, for which she was awarded a number of Logies, including 'Most Popular Actress' in 2001.
 This saw her win the award for the fourth time, having already won 3 times from 1991 to 1993 for her role on A Country Practice.
 In 2001 & 2002 Parker won the Gold Logie or 'Most Popular TV Personality' firmly cementing her place as an Australian television favourite.

-In 2002, Parker took part in the Australian musical theatre production The Man from Snowy River: Arena Spectacular, where she appeared as "Kate Conroy", the daughter of the Station owner, "John Conroy" – and the romantic interest of "Jim Ryan" (The Man).
+In 2002, Parker took part in the Australian musical theatre production The Man from Snowy River: Arena Spectacular, where she appeared as Kate Conroy, the daughter of the Station owner, John Conroy - and the romantic interest of Jim Ryan (The Man).

-In 2004 Parker starred in the Sydney Theatre Company's production of Scenes From A Separation, as journalist Nina Molyneux.
-After concluding her work on All Saints in 2005, Parker starred in the Ensemble Theatre's production of 'Chapter Two' as actress Jennie MacLaine.
+In 2004 Parker starred in the Sydney Theatre Company's production of Scenes from a Separation, as journalist Nina Molyneux.
+After concluding her work on All Saints in 2005, Parker starred in the Ensemble Theatre's production of Chapter Two as actress Jennie MacLaine.

 In 2006, she joined the Nine Network to host the new TV show, Clever.
-She also appears on the ABC children's show Play School and starred in the telemovie 'Stepfather of the Bride' for the same network.
-In 2006 she also headlined the Network Ten tele-movie The Society Murders.
+She also appears on the ABC children's show Play School and starred in the telemovie Stepfather of the Bridefor the same network.
+In 2006 she also headlined the Network Ten telemovie The Society Murders.
 She was a semi-regular guest on the show The Glass House.

 She was in The Wiggles DVD Racing to the Rainbow.